remybms/challengeJS/README.md

 This project is created with NextJS, using Node

 You can find the code into the `pun` directory
+IS this directory, an other README explain how to launch the game

 If you don't have all the modules, try the command line
 ```bash